• Skip to primary navigation

 Serve on a bed of steaming cauliflower rice or basmati rice with some naan on the side.
 This lentil curry works as a standalone dish, but if you’d like to add something on the side you can make some curried carrots, chili paneer, or roasted tandoori cauliflower.

-You can store it in the fridge in an airtight container for up to 4-5 days.
+Can I store leftover crockpot curried lentils?
+You can store it in a covered container in the fridge for 4-5 days.
 If you’d like to enjoy it beyond that, you can also stash it in the freezer for up to three months.
 Crockpot lentil curry freezes really well!

+Can I use another type of lentil or canned lentils?
+You sure can – just note that each variety of lentils will have a different cooking time.
+Green lentils will take about the same time as brown lentils, but red or yellow lentils will cook much more quickly, so they would go mushy if you cooked them for this long.
 The same goes for canned lentils.
 As they are already cooked, they’d turn to mush if you tried to use them in this recipe.
 If you want to use canned lentils, follow our coconut lentil curry recipe, adding the canned lentils without the water and simply heating them.

+How do you avoid the lentils remaining tough?
 Lentils that have been sitting on supermarket shelves or in the pantry for longer will take longer to soften, so check the date and ensure they’re fresh.
 Add the salt towards the end of the cooking process.

 Tap stars to rate!